WeCovr

 Protected No-Claims BonusFor an extra fee, this allows you to make one or two at-fault claims within a set period without your NCB level being reduced.Consider it if you have a high NCB (e.g., 5+ years) and want to safeguard your large discount.

 Navigating these options can be daunting.
 An expert broker, like WeCovr, can be invaluable.
-We don't just find you a price; we help you understand what you're buying, ensuring your policy has the right components to act as a robust financial shield, all at no extra cost to you.
+We don't just find you a price; we help you understand what you're buying, ensuring your policy has the right components to act as a robust financial shield, all with no separate broker fee for our service, subject to terms where applicable.

 The Right Way to Handle Minor Incidents